mmoran0032/reu2016/presentations/day02_notes.md

 - Tuples are lists, but can't be changed after you create them

+- Lists are zero-indexed, so the first item is accessed with `0`, the second item with `1`, etc. You can also count backwards, with `-1` being the last item, `-2` being the second-to-last, etc.

 - Talk more about lists, creation, editing, access
   - new list: `l = []` (empty)
   - add to the list: `l.append(value)`
+  - remove an item: `del l[2]`
   - combine lists: `l1 + l2 + l3; l1.extend(l2); l1 += l2`
   - find length of list: `len(l)`
   - get second value from list: `l[1]`